Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Experimental methodology

+While, for the resistive-anode Micromegas, the optimal surface resistivity must balance two aspects - being low enough to minimise voltage drop under high-rate beam conditions and high enough to ensure stable operation without degrading the signal leading edge - for the photocathodes, surface resistivity measurements were conducted to further validate the thickness estimates.
+These were performed using a~picoammeter ~\cite{Keithley}.
+A~low voltage was applied across two conductive strips deposited on the substrates and the resulting photocathode resistivity was recorded.
+The results followed the expected trend, with thinner films exhibiting higher surface resistivity.
+Additionally, for photocathodes deposited on two different substrates, higher resistivity values indicated thinner layers on one substrate, which is likely related to reduced adhesion during the deposition process.

-Particle beam campaigns were performed to measure the time resolution of prototypes assembled in various configurations.
+Particle beam campaigns were performed to measure the time resolutions of prototypes assembled in various configurations.
 The measurements used 150~GeV/c muon beams at the CERN SPS H4 beamline.
 The test setup included a~beam telescope providing triggering, timing and tracking capabilities, with an example configuration presented in Fig.~\ref{Telescope}.
 Precise particle tracking was achieved using three triple Gas Electron Multiplier (GEM) detectors with spatial resolution below 80~$\mu$m.
 Signals from all GEM channels were shaped by APV25~\cite{APV25} front-end ASICs and digitised with the Scalable Readout System (SRS)~\cite{SRS}.
 The GEMs were operated in an Ar/CO$_2$ (70/30~\%) gas mixture at ambient pressure.
-A micro-channel plate photomultiplier tube (MCP-PMT, Hamamatsu R3809U-50~\cite{MCP-PMT}) provided the timing reference and data acquisition (DAQ) trigger.
+An MCP-PMT (Hamamatsu R3809U-58~\cite{MCP-PMT}) provided the timing reference and data acquisition (DAQ) trigger.
 The telescope setup allowed testing of multiple PICOSEC Micromegas prototypes simultaneously.

 The overall time resolution of a~detector system, $\sigma_{\text{tot}}$, arises from several contributions and can be expressed as: